benjaminharringtonrose/crypto-notify/functions/src/docs/TrainingMetricsTargets.md

 ## Conclusion

-These target metrics provide a clear roadmap for improving the Cardano trading model's performance.
+These target metrics provide a clear roadmap for improving the Bitcoin trading model's performance.
 The phased approach ensures steady progress while maintaining system stability.
 Regular monitoring and adjustment of these targets will guide the development toward optimal trading performance.

 The focus should be on achieving balanced performance across all metrics rather than optimizing any single metric at the expense of others.
 This balanced approach will result in a more robust and profitable trading system.

+**Critical Focus Areas**:

+1. **Buy Signal Performance**: Major improvement needed in buy recall and F1 score
+2. **Class Balance**: Address severe sell bias in current model
+3. **Training Stability**: Eliminate early stopping and convergence issues
+4. **Overall Accuracy**: Improve validation accuracy from 57.37% to 65%+